 As the Barbara Emily Knudson Chair, David serves as a resource in family policy issues to help prepare graduate students for service in a variety of social policy and community service capacities.
 He adds social policy analysis to the college’s strong family sciences undergraduate instruction, research and community services programs.

-As a researcher, David investigates poverty, families and social policy, as well as the mechanisms driving social and economic inequalities.
+As a human development and family sciences researcher, David investigates poverty, families and social policy, as well as the mechanisms driving social and economic inequalities.
 He will continue to provide leadership for the annual Oregon Family Impact Seminar, which provides policymakers with the opportunity to learn from the latest family science in a politically neutral setting.
 The goal is for policymakers to discuss issues and find common ground for policy development.

 “Holding this endowed chair will allow me to bring heightened visibility to the family policy research being conducted in the college and bring new opportunities to study some of society’s most pressing challenges such as work-family balance, family leave and child care,” he says.